Everest base Camp Luxury Lodge Trek

 Day 11: Climb Kalapathar and back to Pheriche

-Kalapathar is well known for the sunrise, as we encounter the first sun rays falling on the head of Mt.
+Kalapathar is well known for its sunrise, as we encounter the first rays of the sun falling on the head of Mt.
 Everest and other mountain peaks.
 To capture this magical moment, we must walk super early on a reasonably steep trail at a comfortable pace.

 A trekker at the top of Kala Patthar